AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-adls-destination-with-custom-file-formatting.md

 ## Next steps {#next-steps}

-By reading this article, you now know how to author a custom Azure Data Lake Storage destination by using Destination SDK.
+By reading this article, you now know how to author a custom [!DNL Azure Data Lake Storage] destination by using Destination SDK.
 Next, your team can use the [activation workflow for file-based destinations](../../../ui/activate-batch-profile-destinations.md) to export data to the destination.